Sweatshop: Support

 In 1997, economist Jeffrey Sachs said, "My concern is not that there are too many sweatshops, but that there are too few."
 Sachs and other proponents of free trade and the global movement of capital cite the economic theory of comparative advantage, which states that international trade will, in the long run, make all parties better off.
 The theory holds that developing countries improve their condition by doing something that they do "better" than industrialized nations (in this case, they charge less but do the same work).
 Developed countries will also be better off because their workers can shift to jobs that they do better.
 These are jobs that some economists say usually entail a level of education and training that is exceptionally difficult to obtain in the developing world.
 Thus, economists like Sachs say, developing countries get factories and jobs that they would not otherwise.
-Some would say with this situation occurs when developing countries try to increase wages because sweatshops tend to just get moved on to a new state that is more welcoming.
+Some would say that this situation occurs when developing countries try to increase wages because sweatshops tend to just get moved on to a new state that is more welcoming.
 This leads to a situation where states often don't try to increase wages for sweatshop workers for fear of losing investment and boosted GDP.
 However, this only means average wages around the world will increase at a steady rate.
 A nation only gets left behind if it demands wages higher than the current market price for that labor.

 When asked about the working condition in sweatshops, proponents say that although wages and working conditions may appear inferior by the standards of developed nations, they are actually improvements over what the people in developing countries had before.
 It is said that if jobs in such factories did not improve their workers' standard of living, those workers would not have taken the jobs when they appeared.
 It is also often pointed out that, unlike in the industrialized world, the sweatshops are not replacing high-paying jobs.
 Rather, sweatshops offer an improvement over subsistence farming and other back-breaking tasks, or even prostitution, trash picking, or starvation by unemployment.